CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 As part of the Microsoft Global Hackathon 2023, we want to make a difference and create value/assets around “wildfire detection” based on AI models detecting fire and smoke and generating alerts.

-Te following is an illustration of the end to end story and vision.
-IF the hackathon, however, we won't deal with drones and satellites but suppose we can get video streaming from *any* source.
+The following is an illustration of the end to end story and vision.
+In this hackathon's project, however, we won't deal with drones and satellites but suppose we can get video streaming from *any* source.
 Then, the focus for this current project is on the Edge compute and AI model for detecting fire and smoke.

 ![image](https://github.com/CESARDELATORRE/wildfire-app-solution-accelerator/assets/1712635/72b2dadb-798c-446c-abb5-25773425aa3d)